piyush-dixit/Shopping-App/README.md

 ## Some ScreensShots of Related project-

 ### ScreenShot : 1
-This page is Registration page of this Project
+ Registration page of this Project
 <img src="https://github.com/piyush-dixit/Shopping-App/blob/master/Screenshot%20from%202023-03-17%2014-50-02.png">

 ### ScreenShot : 2